 Your next step is to find out whatever you can about the lawyers.
 After doing some initial screening, as follows, you'll want to whittle down your list to three or four prospective candidates:

 - Read the biographies and pertinent material on websites for the lawyers and their law firms.
 The best attorneys are likely to have received awards or similar peer recognition, written articles for publication, and served on law-related committees.

 - Search the Internet under the name of the lawyer and law firm.
 Look for articles written by the lawyer.
 Are they clear and well written, and do they demonstrate expertise in the area you need help with?
 You may even find a video by the attorney, perhaps posted on YouTube!

 - Contact your state bar association or go to its website to find out whether the lawyer is in good standing (as opposed to having been suspended, disciplined, or disbarred).

 - Check out the yellow pages of your telephone directory.
 Does the lawyer advertise?
 If so, do you find it compelling?
 Helpful?
 Tasteful?

 - Look to see if a lawyer is affiliated with associations that cater to your legal issues.
 For example, most bar associations have sections in real estate law and related areas.
-Civic activities may be a good sign, depending on your needs

 - Consider any special needs you have.
 For example, could you benefit from a lawyer who speaks a language other than English?